 Vocabulary, sweet, reliable vocabulary, won’t put you down.
 Find a method that works for you, and you can’t go wrong!
 Be it flashcards, image association, or some other surefire method, if you want to spend a quality 15 minutes studying, just drill through some vocabulary.
 It’ll be the most productive 15 minutes of your day, and you’ll feel damn good when you put those new words to good use!
 Cases and tenses—shmases and shmenses!

 Not only will acquiring vocabulary make you feel good about your ability to absorb a new language, but it opens up a million opportunities to study.
 Whether you’re on the treadmill, walking the dog, commuting on the bus, cooking dinner, or in the dreaded waiting room at the dentist, you can be studying vocabulary.
 No textbooks required.
 No paper flashcards required either, if that’s not your style.

-Grab an app and you’re good to go!
-Anywhere that you usually play Angry Birds, do yourself a favor and swap it out for a Byki Mobile app.
+Grab your phone or tablet and you’re good to go!
+Anywhere that you usually play Angry Birds, do yourself a favor and swap it out for Transparent Language Online.